Revature-Capstone-1349/Study_Buddy_Backend/README.md

 ```

 ### *@Bean*
 It is a method-level annotation.
 It is an alternative of XML bean tag.
-It tells the method to produce a bean to be managed by Spring Container.
+It tells the method to produce a bean to be managed by the Spring Container.

 ### *@Repository*

-DAO or Repository classes usually represent the database access layer in an application,
-and should be annotated with @Repository.
+DAO or Repository classes usually represent the database access layer in an application and should be annotated with @Repository.

 ### *@Service*

-The business logic of an application usually resides within the service layer,
-so use the @Service annotation to indicate that a class belongs to that layer.
+The business logic of an application usually resides within the service layer.
+Use the @Service annotation to indicate that a class belongs to that layer.
 ___

 # *Front-End Components*

 ## *Login*
-- The "Login Button" will allow the user to log in.
+- The "Login Button" will allow the User to log in.
-- If the user has registered, they can enter their Email and Password.
+- If the User has registered, they can enter their Email and Password.
-- If the user has not created an account, registration is required by clicking "New User" to create an account.
+- If the User has not created an account, registration is required by clicking "New User" to create an account.

 ---
 ___

 ## *Register*
-- The "Register Button" takes the new user to the Register page.
+- The "Register Button" takes the new User to the Register page.
-- The register page allows the new user to fill in their Name, Email, and Password to create an account.
+- The register page allows the new User to fill in their Name, Email, and Password to create an account.
-- After the user enters their personal information and clicks on the "Registration Button," their information is saved, directing them back to the login screen.
-Suppose a previously registered user has an account.
+- After the User enters their personal information and clicks on the "Registration Button," their information is saved, directing them back to the login screen.
+Suppose a previously registered User has an account.
 In that case, they can click the "Already a User" link, which will auto-direct back to the login screen.

 ---